 Canadian soprano Emma Fekete is currently completing her Master of Music in Classical Voice at the Conservatorium van Amsterdam where she graduated cum laude.
 For her Master Thesis, titled Interpreting religious works in a non-religious context - An in depth-study of Francis Poulenc’s Dialogues des Carmélites, she was awarded a 10 cum laude.
 For this program, she received the Holland Scholarship and the Talent Grant from the Amsterdam Hogeschool voor de Kunsten.

-For the upcoming 2019-2020 season, Emma will sing the roles of Servilia in La Clemenza di Tito as well as Fauré's Requiem with the Conservatorium van Amsterdam, and will return to OPERA2DAY in the role of Madeline in Philip Glass’ The Fall of the House of Usher.
-Furthermore, she will sing Fauré’s Requiem with the Conservatorium van Amsterdam Orchestra, conducted by Jos Vermunt.
+This past season (2019-2020), Emma sang the roles of Servilia in La Clemenza di Tito as well as Fauré's Requiem with the Conservatorium van Amsterdam, and returned to OPERA2DAY in the role of Madeline in Philip Glass’ The Fall of the House of Usher.
+Furthermore, she sang Fauré’s Requiem with the Conservatorium van Amsterdam Orchestra.

 Highlights of the 2018/19 season include OPERA2DAY’s production Dangerous Liaisons in collaboration with the Netherlands Bach Society where she premiered the role of Cécile de Volanges, as well as performing excerpts from Rameau’s most beloved operas with Ensemble Volte under the baton of Thomas Le-Duc-Moreau.

 Prior to her university studies, Emma received 13 years of musical training from her hometown conservatory in Val-d’Or where she studied the violin with Silviu Parlea and Diane Rodrigue, and the piano with Suzanne Ouellet and Hugues Cloutier.